 I get really annoyed when people assume that I am rich, or that my parents pay for everything.

 I’m not rich, and I don’t take a penny from my parents.

-I make money in four ways: Teaching English, Making Videos, Travel Blogging, and Partnering with Brands.
+I make (or have made) money in four ways: Teaching English, Making Videos, Travel Blogging, and Partnering with Brands.

 I Taught English in Korea for 18 months, and made a lot of money there with great benefits like free housing.
 It was an incredible experience and I highly recommend teaching in Korea if you are a native English speaker!

-These days, I am making enough money from this blog to travel full-time, along with all the awesome benefits like free hotels, free transportation, etc. These benefits enable me to travel longer and cheaper.
+These days, I am making enough money from travel videos (ads and sponsorships) to travel full-time, along with all the awesome benefits like free hotels, free transportation, etc. These benefits enable me to travel longer and cheaper.